sh1boot/sh1boot.github.io/drafts/memory-tagging.md

 been tricked into re-erasing by a bad actor).

 Strictly that tax should run down the whole memory stack to account for evictions at all the levels.
-That's bad.
-You can fudge it when it gets too far away from the CPU but that just means the attacker has to force evictions to make their attack viable.
+That's untenable.
+You can fudge it when it gets too far away from the CPU but that just means the attacker has to force evictions to make their attack viable, and they've never had any difficulty doing that.

-But not every first memory access is a whole byte.
-Many are necessarily read-modify-write operations because they need to modify less than a byte, or a bitfield which doesn't start and end on byte boundaries.
-This means they'll get trapped on the initial read of those don't-care bits which they'll simply write back again and, presumably, come back around to overwrite later on or just never use.
+It gets worse, though, because not every first memory access is a whole byte.
+Many are necessarily read-modify-write operations because they need to modify less than a byte, or it involves a bitfield which doesn't start and end on byte boundaries.
+This means they'll get trapped on the initial read of those don't-care bits which they would simply write back again and, presumably, come back around to overwrite later on or just never use.

 ### softening read-before-write penalties

 This leads me to thinking about having the compiler do analysis to decide what data _might_ require a read-modify-write and to pre-initialise just that memory with valid data.
-The majority of cases don't have bitfields anyway, so if they read before write there's something not appropriate going on.
+The majority of cases don't have bitfields anyway, so if those read before writing that's plausibly something dangerous (not necessarily dangerous, but a fix should be a price worth paying for greater safety in the general case).

-Another approach might be to pre-erase on both reads and writes of wrong tags, but to have an out-of-band structure with dedicated mechanisms for fast set-up of tag patterns, and to check in that structure in a less responsive way than L1 cache, so that a fault can be raised if that provisional erasure was a mistake.
+Another approach might be to pre-erase on both reads and writes of wrong tags, but to also refer to an out-of-band structure with dedicated mechanisms for fast set-up of tag patterns (conventional data caches are not fast at this), and to check in that structure, albeit in a less responsive way than L1 cache, so that a fault can be raised if that provisional erasure was a misstep.
+If we don't get assent from the tag check then the program is broken and must die, so the spurious erasure is not the top concern.
+Go get yourself a victim cache if that makes you sad.

 Overlooking the matter of how to set up the out-of-band part, this does mean that the cache can switch efficiently _at least_ in the cases where programs follow the write-before-read data model, while still trapping faulty behaviour.

-Maybe there's a hybrid situation, here, where the fault can be used by MSAN to examine the bitfield cases more closely and simulate bit-accurate tagging where it's necessary.
+Maybe there's a hybrid opportunity, here, where the fault can be trapped by MSAN to examine the bitfield cases more closely and simulate bit-accurate tagging as needed.

-It leaves open a little window of speculation attack where you might trick the application into reading zero and behaving as if a function call succeeded while it's still speculating.
+This seems to leave open a little window of speculation attack surface where you might trick the application into reading zero and behaving as if a function call succeeded while it's still speculating.
 I don't expect any branch decisions to be affected during speculation based on speculative calculations, but maybe masking and clamping operations could be fooled.

 Have to think about how bad that might be...